Consensys/doc.tessera/docs/HowTo/Configure/Keys/Overview.md

 ## Update a configuration file with new keys

-Newly generated keys must be added to a Tessera configuration file, which is often easiest to do manually.
+If you generate new keys, you can update the Tessera configuration file manually.

 However, you can use the [`tessera keygen -configfile`](../../../Reference/CLI/CLI-Subcommands.md#configfile) option to automatically update a configuration file.